-Each director, except Mr. Jellison, received an annual fee of \$42,500, paid in quarterly installments, and additional fees of \$2,000 for each day of attendance in person at Board of Directors meetings or \$1,000 for each meeting day attended telephonically.
-Additionally, the chairman of each of the Audit, Compensation, and Nominating and Governance Committees received an annual retainer of \$5,000, and each Board of Directors committee member (including its chairman) received \$1,000 for each day of attendance in person at Board of Directors committee meeting sor \$500 for each meeting day attended telephonically, unless the Board of Directors committee meeting is the same day of a regularly scheduled board meeting.
-Different committee meetings held on the same meeting day are deemed a single day.
+Each director, except Mr. Jellison, received an annual fee of \$42,500, paid in quarterly installments, and additional fees of \$2,000 for each day of attendance in person at board meetings or \$1,000 for each meeting day attended telephonically.
+Additionally, the chairman of each of the Audit, Compensation, and Nominating and Governance Committees received an annual retainer of \$5,000, and each board committee member (including its chairman) received \$1,000 for each day of attendance in person at board committee meetings or \$500 for each day attended telephonically, unless the board committee meeting is the same day of a regularly scheduled board meeting.
+Different committee meetings held on the same day are deemed a single day.

 Directors who were also employees (Messrs.
-Jellison, Calder and Key) were eligible to participate (i) in the Roper Industries, Inc. Employees' Retirement Savings 003 Plan, to which Roper contributed a minimum of 3% and up to a maximum of 71/2% of their eligible earnings and (ii) the 2000 Incentive Plan in which management and other employees participate.
-Directors who were not employees were entitled to participate in the Company's 1993 Stock Plan for Nonemployee Directors which provides for annual grants of up to 8,000 options to purchase shares of common stock or of restricted shares of common stock, or some combination of both, commencing in the year of the first annual meeting of shareholders following the year of initial appointment, subject to adjustment for certain capital transactions.
+Jellison, Calder and Key) were eligible to participate (i) in the Roper Industries, Inc. Employees' Retirement Savings 003 Plan, to which Roper contributed a minimum of 3% and up to a maximum of $7^{1/2}$ % of their eligible earnings and (ii) the 2000 Incentive Plan in which management and other employees participate.
+Directors who were not employees were entitled to participate in the Company's 1993 Stock Plan for Non-employee Directors which provides for annual grants of up to 8,000 options to purchase shares of common stock or of restricted shares of common stock, or some combination of both, commencing in the year of the first annual meeting of shareholders following the year of initial appointment, subject to adjustment for certain capital transactions.
 In 2005 all directors except Mr. Jellison received 4,000 restricted shares of common stock.